stjude/comet/MELD/README.md

 MELD is a fusion model that combines multi-scale tile-level **UNI-v2** (3*1536-d) and **Virchow-v2** (3*1280-d) foundation-model embeddings into a compact per-tile representation for computational pathology.
 This repository is a minimal, working release of the code and weights needed to load.
-Note for VirchowV2 model mean and std of input tiles should be normalized to 0.5 instead of default values.
+Note for the Virchow-v2 model, mean and std of input tiles should be normalized to 0.5 instead of default values.

 Two checkpoints are included and can be downloaded from hugging face (https://huggingface.co/alifp04/MELD/tree/main)